Mission Bay, New Zealand: History

 The Anglican Mission was transferred to Norfolk Island in 1867, but St. Andrews College remained an educational institution, serving as a naval training school, industrial school, and institute for teaching work practices to ‘neglected’ boys.

 Mission Bay, was the second location for the Walsh Brothers New Zealand Flying School after moving from Ōrākei in November 1915.
 For many years they used the bay as a landing area for their seaplanes.
 It is claimed that during this time they trained at least a third of the New Zealand’s pilots active during the First World War.
 Hence, Mission Bay was also known as ‘Flying School Bay’.
 The school closed in 1924, after training over 1,000 pilots.

-In 1928 the mission building became a museum, but was found to be unsuitable for the display of artifacts.
+In 1928, the mission building became a museum, but was found to be unsuitable for the display of artefacts.
 It was taken over as a heritage property by Heritage New Zealand in 1974 and the former St. Andrews College has since been leased out as a restaurant.

+In 1919, the area started to be sub-divided with another subdivision of the lands held by the Melanesian Mission Trust occurring in 1925.